Airway and respiratory failure case at Wellstar Atlanta Medical Center after car crash trauma

 Chronology

-- Caleb Turner was involved in a car accident and taken to Wellstar Atlanta Medical Center with severe chest trauma.
+- The patient was involved in a car accident and taken to Wellstar Atlanta Medical Center with severe chest trauma.

 - Dr. Richisa Salazar allegedly failed to recognize the severity of his condition and did not promptly intubate him or take other measures to secure his airway.

-- When Caleb went into respiratory arrest, the trauma team allegedly failed to emergently intubate him or perform a surgical airway procedure.
+- When the patient went into respiratory arrest, the trauma team allegedly failed to emergently intubate him or perform a surgical airway procedure.

-- The nurses allegedly failed to closely monitor his vital signs, and Caleb died from oxygen deprivation caused by the failure to manage his airway and respiratory status.
+- The nurses allegedly failed to closely monitor his vital signs, and The patient died from oxygen deprivation caused by the failure to manage his airway and respiratory status.

 Alleged failures

-Dr. Richisa Salazar allegedly failed to recognize the severity of Caleb Turner’s chest-trauma condition and failed to secure his airway promptly.
+- Dr. Richisa Salazar allegedly failed to recognize the severity of the patient’s chest-trauma condition and failed to secure his airway promptly.